msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/3_Azure_Storage/3_1_Azure_Cosmos_DB_Storage/readme.md

         - Change feed: execution occurs external to db engine
           - react to data changes outside of cosmos data engine
           - enables to notify of any insert or update on data
-          - deletes are not directly supported, but we can leverage soft-delete flag (e.g. setting "isDeleted" = True or setting TTL(Time to Life = low_value))
+          - deletes are not directly supported(i.e. deletes don't appear in the change feed)
+            - but we can leverage soft-delete flag
+            - (e.g. setting "isDeleted" = True or setting TTL(Time to Life = low_value))
+            - so that we get notifications on delete.(as it brings a change to the item)
           - A change will appear exactly once in change feed
           - reading data from db will consume throughput
           - partition updates will be in order, but between partitions no guarantee
           - not supported for Azure Table API
+          - It is enabled by default for all azure Cosmos DB accounts
           - Approaches to using change feed
             - Using Azure functions
               - set up a trigger to be tied to cosmos db